aeiourun/OSRS-Speedrun-Route/authenticator-verbose.md

 - Run to Draynor bank.
     - **[BANK]**: All coins
 - Head to Draynor Square
     - BUY: ~20 wines from Fortunato.
-(Switch worlds as needed)
+(Switch worlds as needed.
+20 is not a hard set number, you can leave with a few less if buying is not going well.)
     - BUY: Chronicle and 5 teleports from Django.
 - Use teleport cards on chronicle to store them.
 - Run to Draynor bank.